superblk/terve/README.md

 Install, select and remove are idempotent, and can be run multiple times for a version without error.

-💡 List remote does not return pre-release versions (e.g. terraform `0.15.0-rc2`), but such versions can be installed/selected/removed (for testing).

 ### List

 Lists installed or available (remote) versions, sorted latest first.